University of Missouri-Kansas City

 Rebecca Best, Debra Leiter, Benjamin Woodson

-David Brichoux, Robert Collins, David Sprick
+David Brichoux, David Sprick, Dan Stroud

 The Department of Political Science offers programs of study that lead to the Bachelor of Arts and Master of Arts degrees.
 The undergraduate major in Political Science equips students with the analytic, writing, and presentation skills to acquire, create and convey knowledge of the political and social environment.
 After completing two core introductory courses, students have complete flexibility in the substantive emphasis of their coursework.
 Some students focus on one of the main sub-disciplines of American politics, comparative politics, international relations and political theory, while others take a broad array of courses across these sub-disciplines.
 The political science minor is completely flexible with regard to substantive emphasis and requires only the completion of 18 credit hours of political science courses.

 The Master of Arts degree provides students with analytic, quantitative and presentation skills to critically assess debates and arguments in the political science literature.
 After completing three core seminars in American politics, comparative politics and international relations, students have considerable flexibility in developing their program of study.
 The degree can be completed with a thesis or a non-thesis option.

 Students planning to major or minor in political science should declare their choice officially by filling out a Declaration of Major form (http://www.umkc.edu/registrar/forms/declaration-of-major.pdf), and consult the Department Chair for a signature and program advice as early as possible.

 Career Implications of the Bachelor's Degree

 Political science, in addition to serving as an excellent core discipline for a liberal arts education, may also serve as vocational and professional preparation for students with interests in the following areas:

 - Government service